MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/intall-and-enable-network-atc.md

 ## Before you begin

-Before you begin the process of installing and enabling Network ATC on your existing Azure Stack HCI cluster, make sure:
+Before you install and enable Network ATC on your existing Azure Stack HCI, make sure:

-- You're on a host without a running VM on it.
+- You're on a host that doesn't have a running VM on it
-- You're on a cluster with running workloads on the node.
+- You're on a cluster that has running workloads on the node.

 ## Steps to install and enable Network ATC

 > [!IMPORTANT]
-> If you don't have running workloads on your nodes, just add your intent command as if this was a brand-new cluster.
+> If you don't have running workloads on your nodes, just add your intent command as if this was a new cluster.
 You don't need to continue with the next set of instructions.

 ### Step 1: Install Network ATC